Pinguicula balcanica: Description

 Field specimens collected in Bulgaria's Vitosha and Pirin mountains showed flowers measuring 16–27 mm in length (including the spur), with spurs 5–7 mm long.
 The calyx structure and dimensions of the corolla lobes vary slightly between populations.

-An distinctive feature observed in Bulgarian populations is the production of -like structures that likely serve in vegetative propagation.
+A distinctive feature observed in Bulgarian populations is the production of -like structures that likely serve in vegetative propagation.
 This characteristic had not been previously documented in P. balcanica or closely related species.

 Reproduction

 Pinguicula balcanica produces 1–5 flower stalks (peduncles) per plant, each measuring between 35–130 mm in length.
 It flowers in spring and early summer, with seeds developing later in the growing season.
 In addition to sexual reproduction through seeds, the species can propagate vegetatively through gemmae-like structures observed at the base of the plant.

 Distribution

 The plant is endemic to the Balkans.
 It is found in Albania, Bulgaria, Greece, North Macedonia, Serbia and the North of Montenegro (Sandžak region).
 In Bulgaria, populations have been documented at elevations of approximately 1700–2000 m above sea level on Vitosha Mountain (near Sofia) and Pirin Mountain.
 Like most carnivorous plants, it grows in wet, nutrient-poor environments, specifically in marshes, bogs, and along streams on siliceous substrate.